stockmouton/stockmouton.github.io/articles/hyperinflation.md

 ## A quick overview of the game
 Before diving into what is inflation and how it impacts investors, let's look at the game itself.

 We are playing the investment game.
 In this game, you have investors on one side and assets on the other.
-Investors try to make money by investing in those assets and assets try to attract investors money to grow.
+Investors try to make money by investing in those assets and assets try to attract investors money so they can grow.

 This game is played all around the world, 24h/7: it's a global economic competition and collaboration system.

 ### investors
 Investors plan is simple: